scriptituk/tv-test-card-maker/README-beta.md

 TCM takes no account of Kell factor[^17] and rounds resolutions up to even numbers to simplify the maths and facilitate digital video post-processing.
-So 625/50 has 575 active lines (25 frame blanking lines) but 576 is used (the default), and 405/50 has 377 active lines (14 frame blanking lines) corresponding to height 378.
+So 625/50 has 575 active lines (25 frame blanking lines) but 576 is used (the default), and 405/50 has 377 active lines (14 frame blanking lines) and height 378.
 Units are arbitrary but PostScript points are 1/72" by default, or 1 pixel for [raster format](#raster-formats) images.